Google

 Frequently Asked Questions

-How does Amber Skye's pricing per square foot compare to recent transactions in the area?
+How does the price per square foot at Amber Skye compare with recent transactions in the Katong and East Coast area?

-How does Amber Skye compare to competing developments in nearby precincts?
+How does Amber Skye's competitive positioning compare against nearby rival developments in East Coast and Katong precincts?